Hariprashad Ravikumar

 PhD Research Photo

-In addition, I am collaborating with Dr. Chueng-Ryong Ji (North Carolina State University) on a research project that involves interpolating the manifestly covariant conformal group \(SO(4,2)\) between the instant form and the light-front form of relativistic dynamics.
+In parallel, I am collaborating with Dr. Chueng-Ryong Ji (North Carolina State University) on a research project that involves interpolating the manifestly covariant conformal group \(SO(4,2)\) between the instant form and the light-front form of relativistic dynamics.
 One of the main goals of this work is to study the conformal invariance of high-energy scattering processes in the aforementioned interpolating form dynamics.
+For a recent presentation on this topic, visit Dr. Ji’s NC State research group page.

-As a driven and enthusiastic physicist, I am fully dedicated and committed to making significant contributions to scientific research and pushing the boundaries of our understanding of particle physics.
+As a driven and enthusiastic physicist with expertise in C++, Python, high-performance computing (HPC), symbolic regression, Monte Carlo simulations, and large-scale data analysis, I am fully committed to making significant contributions to scientific research and advancing our understanding of particle physics.